Corruptions of Supervised Learning Problems: Typology and Mitigations: Introduction

-Whilst there have been existing attempts to build such a framework, certain limitations persist in terms of homogeneity and exhaustiveness.
-A famous early endeavor is \citet{quinonero2008dataset}, grouping together works about the multi-faceted topic of dataset shift, yet not in a unifying or comprehensive manner.
-Later on, several studies sought to offer a more homogeneous view of corruption \citep{moreno2012unifying,kull2014patterns,saez2022taxonomy,subbaswamy2022unifying}; nonetheless, these frameworks typically rely on corruption-invariant assumptions of the marginal or conditional probabilities.
+Whilst there have been attempts to build such a framework, certain limitations persist in terms of homogeneity and exhaustiveness.
+A famous early endeavor is \citet{quinonero2008dataset}, which groups together works about the multi-faceted topic of dataset shift, yet not in a unifying or comprehensive manner.
+Later on, several studies sought to offer a more homogeneous view of corruption \citep{moreno2012unifying,kull2014patterns,saez2022taxonomy,subbaswamy2022unifying}; nonetheless, these frameworks typically rely on the assumption of a corruption-invariant marginal or conditional probability.
 The extent of their exhaustiveness in representing all potential corruption models within their framework is merely conjectured, or left unexplored.

-Therefore, the primary objective of this work is to improve the existing understanding of corruption by introducing an information-theoretic perspective, while making use of the classical probabilistic approaches.
+Therefore, the primary objective of this work is to improve the existing understanding of corruption by introducing a novel perspective, while making use of the classical probabilistic approaches.
 Probability distributions are the only representation of data that will be used in this work, so the terms ``data'' and ``data distribution'' are used interchangeably.
-A probabilistic and information-theoretic approach allows us to systematically study and compare the possible types of corruption in supervised learning problems, providing a general framework for analyzing their mitigation as an initial step toward unraveling these fundamental inquiries.
+This approach allows us to systematically study and compare the possible types of corruption in supervised learning problems, and provides a general framework for analyzing their mitigation.

-\subsection{Motivations, approach, and contributions}
+\subsection{Motivations, Approach, and Contributions}